 Gathering and information points in the archaeological site of the Quinta do Almaraz

 “Will the sea swallow the 2º Torrão?
 When?
 How?”
 Assuming this question as a starting point, presented from the residents of the settlement of 2º Torrão, the participatory scientific project “Novos Decisores Ciêncies” investigates the coastal erosion.
-Frame Colectivo participated in the 2017 edition proposing the construction of three meeting places.
+Frame Colectivo participated in the 2017 edition proposing the construction of three meeting places, having returned in 2020 to do maintenance.

 Pátio in Santos